Keyboard shortcuts

 Overview

-The WASM target produces a typed ES module loader for wasm32-unknown-unknown builds of WeaveFFI cdylibs.
+The Wasm target produces a typed ES module loader for wasm32-unknown-unknown builds of WeaveFFI cdylibs.
 The loader wraps the raw exports in idiomatic JavaScript: per-module namespaces, struct wrapper classes with getters, thrown Errors instead of error slots, Promise-based async functions, and automatic string/bytes staging in linear memory.
 TypeScript declarations describe the whole surface.

 What gets generated